 Questions to ask yourself:

-- What worry can your product or service remove from their existence?
+- What can your product or service stop from happening?

-- When do they worry the most about this problem you can solve?
+- When do they worry the most about this future horrible thing?

 4. Where Do I Go Now?

 Google search and Facebook are two very big internet hangouts.
-But there are others and it depends on who your people are.
+But you're not stuck with these two if you prefer others.